jossdoe/xpress/README.md

     // The frontpage of your website, this is only used in the scraper-section
     frontpage: 'https://www.example.com',

-    // The URL of your scraping API
+    // The URL of your scraping API that returns data as JSON
     // If you don't use scraping, just leave it as an empty string
     scraperUrl: ''
   },
   {
-    title: 'ABC',
+    title: 'Secound List',
     type: 'local',
     frontpage: 'https://www.example.com',
     scraperUrl: ''